Long Layover? How To Sleep At An Airport Like A Pro

 • Try to put your luggage between you and a wall like a sandwich.

-• Put your wallet, money, passports, tickets and other valuable docs in a money belt on your body very near you.
+• Put your wallet, money, passports, tickets and other valuable docs in a money belt or small back on your person.
+I recently discovered scarves with hidden pockets.

 Travel Luggage Lock and Cable